 Air quality and environmental dust fallout

+The Bojanala District Municipality granted Vametco an Atmospheric Emission Licence in September 2020, in line with Minimum Emission Standards valid for 5 years.
+The Group is dedicated to ensuring that there is compliance with the conditions of the licence This includes monitoring our stacks emissions and implementing management plans if they exceed the designated limits.
 Capital projects, including the installation of off-gas scrubber systems and bag house systems, demonstrate our commitment to keep our emissions within standards.
-Our effectiveness is evident in the results of stack emissions monitoring conducted by independent third-party specialists.
+The effectiveness of these measures is evident in the results of stack emissions monitoring conducted by independent third-party specialists.

 Quality Management System (‘QMS’): ISO 9001:2015

 Vametco has maintained its ISO 9001 certification.
 During the annual assessment audit conducted in 2020 by the certification body, Bureau Veritas (“BV”), the organisation demonstrated that its quality management system fulfilled the requirements of the standard.
 No major findings were raised and all minor findings were addressed.

 One of Vanchem’s priorities is to provide a safe and healthy workplace for all its employees, contractors, suppliers, and visitors.